codepath/android_guides/Using-the-RecyclerView.md

 `RecyclerView` differs from its predecessor `ListView` primarily because of the following features:

  * **Required ViewHolder in Adapters** - `ListView` adapters do not require the use of the ViewHolder pattern to improve performance.
-In contrast, implementing an adapter for `RecyclerView` requires the use of the ViewHolder pattern.
+In contrast, implementing an adapter for `RecyclerView` requires the use of the ViewHolder pattern for which it uses `RecyclerView.Viewholder`.
  * **Customizable Item Layouts** - `ListView` can only layout items in a vertical linear arrangement and this cannot be customized.
 In contrast, the `RecyclerView` has a `RecyclerView.LayoutManager` that allows any item layouts including horizontal lists or staggered grids.
  * **Easy Item Animations** - `ListView` contains no special provisions through which one can animate the addition or deletion of items.
 In contrast, the `RecyclerView` has the `RecyclerView.ItemAnimator` class for handling item animations.
  * **Manual Data Source** - `ListView` had adapters for different sources such as `ArrayAdapter` and `CursorAdapter` for arrays and database results respectively.
 In contrast, the `RecyclerView.Adapter` requires a custom implementation to supply the data to the adapter.